-Soundproofing office walls
+Soundproofing of office walls

 Reduce sound transmission between rooms in office environments

-What does wall soundproofing involve?
+What does wall soundproofing entail?

 Common problems with sound through walls in offices

-How sound spreads through wall structures
+How sound travels through wall structures

 Airborne sound